thaume/thaume.github.io/_posts/2014-11-10-ember-data-mastering-async-relationships-part-2.md

 ## Wrapping up

 You can now enjoy your newly created project and check if the participants you selected are present!
 Once you reload your page, the project will of course disapear.

-Respond to this tweet to talk about this post.